Examples of feudalism: "Semi-feudal" (non-Western European) feudalism

-Outside of a medieval European historical context, the concept of feudalism is generally used by analogy (called semi-feudal), most often in discussions of Japan under the shōguns, Thai sakdina and, sometimes, nineteenth-century Ethiopia.
+Outside of a medieval European historical context, the concept of feudalism is generally used by analogy (called 'semi-feudal), most often in discussions of Japan under the shōguns, Thai sakdina and, sometimes, nineteenth-century Ethiopia.
 However, some have taken the feudalism analogy further, seeing it in places as diverse as Ancient Egypt, the Parthian Empire, India, and the American South of the nineteenth century.

 Byzantine Empire

-Pronoia, the 11th-century system of land grants in the Byzantine empire, makes a useful contrast to feudal tenure in the European West.
+Pronoia, the 11th-century system of land grants in the Byzantine Empire, makes a useful contrast to feudal tenure in the European West.
 Another distinction between the European West can be made in that paroiki (people who lived and farmed on the land of the Pronoiars) owed no debt or loyalty to the pronoiars (the recipients of the Pronoia).
 This system was adopted by Serbia and then the Ottoman Empire after the fall of the Byzantine Empire at their hands, which called their land grants timar and the recipients of the land grants "timariots".

 Russia

 In contrast to Western Europe where feudalism created a strong central power, it took a strong central power to develop feudalism in Russia.
-A lack of true central power weakened and doomed the Russians to outside domination.
+A lack of true central power weakened the Russian principalities.
 The Russians developed its system of land/lord/worker, loosely called feudalism, after it had created a strong central power.
 Lacking a feudal system of vassal loyalty made it impossible for any prince, early on, to gain enough influence and power to project a strong force against any invaders.

 In contrast to other European forms of serfdom and feudalism there was a lack of vassalage and loyalty to the lord whose land the serfs worked.
-It took a much longer period of time for feudalism to develop but when it did it took on a much harsher form than elsewhere in Europe.
+It took a much longer period for feudalism to develop but when it did it took on a much harsher form than elsewhere in Europe.
 Serfs had no rights whatsoever; they could be traded like livestock by their lords.
 They had no ownership of anything, including their own families, all of which belonged to their lord.

 Another major difference was the lack of independent principalities; this was due to the lack of vassalage.
-As separate lords did not command their own troops to protect their own lands.
+Separate lords did not command their troops to protect their lands.